 Community Litter Picking

-We are proud to support the Community Litter Picking groups which have been set up by residents across the Stockton-on-Tees Borough.
-If you would like to join your local litter picking group or to find out more about the work that they do you can follow them on social media:
+We are proud to support the Community Litter Picking groups set up by residents across the Stockton-on-Tees Borough.
+To join your local litter picking group or find out more about the work they do, follow them on social media: